MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-exfreepool.md

 Callers of <b>ExFreePool</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
 A caller at DISPATCH_LEVEL must have specified a <b>NonPaged</b><i>Xxx</i><i>PoolType</i> when the memory was allocated.
 Otherwise, the caller must be running at IRQL &lt;= APC_LEVEL.

+In versions of Windows 10 starting 1809 calling this function can consume over 4700 bytes of call stack.

 ## -see-also